-India is 10 1/2 hours ahead of the East Coast U.S. Thus, you loose time on the way there and gain it when you return.
+India is 10 1/2 hours ahead of the East Coast U.S. Thus, you lose time on the way there and gain it when you return.

 Is it safe?

 Northern India is one of the safest areas in India for Westerners.
 Of course, as anywhere in the world, you must exercise common sense.
-From our experience, two greatest threats to visitors to India are chaotic traffic and water.
-Everywhere you walk you have to keep alert for foot, animal, motorcycle, bicycle and vehicle traffic.
+From our experience, the two greatest threats to visitors to India are chaotic traffic and water.
+Everywhere you walk you have to keep alert for foot, animal, motorcycle, bicycle, and vehicle traffic.
 When it comes to water, tap water is not safe for drinking.
-We recomend always having a water bottle with you and avoiding all foods such as raw fruits and vegetables from street sellers which might have come in contact with tap water.
-Another thing to be mindful of are bathroom facilities.
+We recommend always having a water bottle with you and avoiding all foods such as raw fruits and vegetables from street sellers which might have come in contact with tap water.
+Another thing to be mindful of is the bathroom facilities.
 To be delicate, some toilets in India leave much to be desired.
-We recomend always having some bathroom tissues and hand sanitizer with you.
+We recommend always having some bathroom tissues and hand sanitizer with you.